 2 cup Monterrey Jack cheese, shredded

-1. In a small saucepan, add the butter and hot sauce.
-Cook over medium heat until the butter is melted, about 3 minutes.
+1. In a small saucepan, add butter and hot sauce.
+Cook over medium heat until butter is melted, about 3 minutes.

-2. Cut the chicken breast into 1/4 inch thick slices and add it to the sauce.
-Stir to combine and continue to cook on medium heat for 8 minutes, or until the sauce is reduced by half.
+2. Cut chicken breast into 1/4 inch thick slices and add to sauce.
+Stir to combine and continue to cook on medium heat for 8 minutes, or until sauce is reduced by half.

-3. In a skillet, add 1 teaspoon of butter and place over low heat until melted.
-Add 1 tortilla and 1/4 cup of cheese on one side of the tortilla.
-Then, add 3-4 pieces of chicken on top.
+3. In a skillet, add 1 teaspoon of oil and place over low heat until melted.
+Add 1 tortilla and 1/4 cup of cheese on one side of tortilla.
+Top with 3-4 pieces of chicken.

-4. Sprinkle 1/4 of cheese on top of the chicken and fold the tortilla in half.
-Cook the quesadilla for 3 minutes.
+4. Sprinkle 1/4 cup of cheese on top of chicken and fold tortilla in half.
+Cook quesadilla for 3 minutes on first side.

-5. Using a spatula, flip the quesadilla over and continue to cook for another 3-4 minutes, or until the cheese starts to bubble around the perimeter.
+5. Using a spatula, flip quesadilla over and continue to cook for another 3-4 minutes, or until cheese starts to bubble around edges.

-6. Slice in half or in wedges and serve with a dollop of guacamole.
+6. Remove from skillet and place on cutting board.
+Slice in half, then in wedges.
+Serve with a dollop of guacamole.
 Enjoy!